Murder of Tina Isa: Investigation, arrest, and trial

 Zein Isa was a member of the Abu Nidal Organization, which at the time he murdered his daughter, was plotting to bomb the Israeli Embassy in Washington, D.C.
 Harris wrote that "His daughters had long worried about Zein's ANO activities."

-A crucial factor in his trial was the fact that the FBI had bugged Zein's house on a FISA order in connection with his suspected terrorist activities, and as such, had recorded Tina's murder on an audio cassette.
+A crucial factor in his trial was the fact that the FBI had bugged Zein's house on a FISA order in connection with his suspected terrorist activities and, as such, had recorded Tina's murder on an audio cassette.
 This was especially important in confirming the fact that Maria was an active participant in the murder, and that Zein's claim of self-defense against Tina was false.
-Zein had accused Tina of asking for $5,000 and of grabbing a knife, and Isa's lawyers represented to the jury that Tina had kicked her father in the leg, which they stated had previously sustained injuries, and that she had wielded a meat cleaver as a weapon.
+Zein had accused Tina of asking for $5,000 and of grabbing a knife, and Isa's lawyers related to the jury that Tina had kicked her father in the leg, which they stated had previously sustained injuries, and that she had wielded a meat cleaver as a weapon.

 The New York Times wrote in 1991, "Since the F.B.I. has refused to discuss the tapes, only some of which were used at the trial, it is not clear whether the authorities could have intervened to prevent the killing."
 FBI officials stated that several of Isa's statements before the killing were empty threats, and that this is why the agency took no action before Tina died.
 The state-level prosecutor, Dee Joyce-Hayes, used several FBI tapes as evidence in the trial against Zein and Maria Isa.
-Maria's lawyers argued that Maria had favored Tina in family disputes and that she could not have assisted the murder.
+Maria's lawyers argued that Maria had favored Tina in family disputes and that she could not have participated in the murder.
 On October 25, 1991, Zein and Maria Isa were convicted of first-degree murder.
-The jury discussed the circumstances for fewer than four hours before deciding that the suspects committed first-degree murder.
-On December 20, 1991, the two were sentenced to death by the jury; Circuit Judge Charles A. Shaw stated "Culture is no excuse for murder.
+The jury deliberated less than four hours before reaching their verdict.
+On December 20, 1991, Zein and Maria Isa were sentenced to death by the jury; Circuit Judge Charles A. Shaw stated "Culture is no excuse for murder.
 I see no reason to deviate from the jury's recommendation."

-In April 1993, Zein was indicted by the FBI in connection with his terrorist activities within the Abu Nidal Organization: the federal prosecutors issuing the indictment accused Zein of killing Tina partly because he feared she could expose his ANO activities.
+In April 1993, Zein was indicted by the FBI in connection with his terrorist activities within the Abu Nidal Organization.
+The federal prosecutors issuing the indictment accused Zein of killing Tina partly because he feared she could expose his ANO activities.
 The charges were later dropped, as he was already on death row for his daughter's murder.

 The case received media coverage in Brazil.
 Zein was to be sent to Potosi Correctional Center in Potosi, Missouri, while Maria was to be sent to the Jefferson City, Missouri-area Renz Prison.
-He later died of complications of diabetes on February 17, 1997.
-Maria's death sentence was commuted to life imprisonment without parole; she died on April 30, 2014, in a Vandalia, Missouri, prison at the age of 70, from apparent natural causes.
+On February 17, 1997, Zein died in prison of complications related to diabetes.
+Maria's death sentence was commuted to life imprisonment without parole; she died on April 30, 2014, in a Vandalia, Missouri prison at the age of 70 from apparent natural causes.